 - The easiest way to puree is to use a hand immersion blender as you can quickly puree the soup right in the pot.
 Start on the side of the pot and just lift up and down while it is turned on at about half to three-quarters speed.
 Don’t get too carried away, though, as it can be almost fun and you’ll end up with no potato chunks left!

 - The second option is to ladle roughly half the soup into a blender or food processor.
 After pureeing stir it back into the soup.
-This is fine, but it can create more of a mess between ladling and then having the bigger appliance to cleanout.
+This is fine, but it can create more of a mess between ladling and then having the bigger appliance to clean out.

 4.)
 Don’t miss out on adding the chipotle chili powder and ground pepper when making your low-sodium potato soup!
 When I first made this soup I was rather disappointed that it had a rather bland taste.
 This was even after being on a low-sodium diet for quite a while, so it definitely needed sprucing up.

-- I think chili powder and pepper give it a subtle taste on the tongue to make up for the usual salty taste of this soup.
+I think chili powder and pepper give it a subtle taste on the tongue to make up for the usual salty taste of this soup.
 I am pleased with the amounts used in the recipe along with the other spices and is a good starting point.
 If you still find it lacking, try adding these two by half a teaspoon at a time.
-I found it didn’t raise the heat that much and satisfies the taste to your tongue.
+I found it didn’t raise the heat that much and satisfies the taste of your tongue.

 5.)
 You could even add a cup and a half of no salt added peas or carrots or even both to add a vegetable to the soup.
 I have added peas before and that was also delicious.